nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-DuckStorage.md

 ## Electrical Schematic

 The electrical schematic for the object storage subsystem is shown below.
 Please note that the circuit components will be implemented via a solderable breadboard.
+The circuit layout is as specified by the manufacturer's datasheet.

 ![image](https://user-images.githubusercontent.com/112424739/216155292-916236a9-e371-4c9d-9cbd-1963f927a87e.png)